Espera-fzn/Star_Topology_Convolution/README.md

 This Repository including the Pytorch implementation of Star Topology Convolution and ten datasets: ACM, DBLP, IMDB, Ogbn-MAG, Ogbn-Arxiv, Citeseer, Cora, Pubmed, PPI, and Essential-Protein used in our paper: Star Topology Convolution for Graph Representation Learning.

-Run EP.py can reproduce the results of Essential-Protein.
+EP.py provides an implementation demo on the dataset of Essential-Protein.

 # Dependencies